 Then the sovereignty, the dominion and the greatness of all the kingdoms under the whole heaven will be given to the people of the saints of the Highest One; His kingdom will be an everlasting kingdom, and all the dominions will serve and obey Him.

-This was also explained by the Apostle Paul in 1 Corinthians 15:24: “then comes the end, when He hands over the kingdom to God the Father, when He has abolished all rule and all authority and power.”
+The meaning of Daniel 7:13-14, and Daniel 7:27 was summarized by the Apostle Paul in 1 Corinthians 15:24: “then comes the end, when He hands over the kingdom to God the Father, when He has abolished all rule and all authority and power.”

 The scene, in Revelation 1, intensifies when John hears the voice of the Almighty in verse 8: